NFL-BA: Near-Field Light Bundle Adjustment for SLAM in Dynamic Lighting: Related Works

 \textbf{Near-field Lighting models.} Near-field lighting has been leveraged for 3D reconstruction tasks like monocular depth and surface normal estimation \cite{PPSNet,Zhou2009} and Photometric Stereo \cite{Lichy2022}.
-Some of these approaches \cite{PPSNet,Lichy2022} use a near-field lighting representation, similar to ours, as input to a CNN along with captured images for predicting surface normal and geometry.
-In the context of Endoscopy, PPSNet \cite{PPSNet} demonstrated the effectiveness of near-field lighting to enhance monocular depth estimation by introducing a supervised and a self-supervised loss function that derives a per-pixel shading field and calculates its similarity with the captured image.
-Researchers have often formulated image formation models with multiple light sources in the endoscope and solved a Shape from Shading \cite{Zhou2009} or Structure from Motion \cite{ullman1979interpretation}, often in simulation environments.
-In contrast, we propose a Bundle Adjustment Loss with Near-Field Lighting (NFL-BA), considering the most commonly available single co-located camera \& light in the endoscope.
-NFL-BA can improve the performance of any 3D Gaussian-based SLAM framework for realistic colon data, which has not been done before, to our knowledge.
+Some of these approaches \cite{PPSNet,Lichy2022} use a near-field lighting representation as input to a CNN along with captured images for predicting surface normal and geometry.
+In the context of Endoscopy, LightDepth~\cite{rodriguez2023lightdepth} and PPSNet~\cite{PPSNet} demonstrated the effectiveness of near-field lighting to enhance depth estimation.
+LightNeus~\cite{batlle2023lightneus} exploited the inverse-square law for light decay to improve endoscopic surface reconstruction, however with known camera parameters and pre-operative 3D CT scan.